timothyas/generic-matern-covariance/README.md

-# A Practical Formulation for an Anisotropic and Nonstationary Mat&eacutern Class Correlation Operator
+# A Practical Formulation for an Anisotropic and Nonstationary Matérn Class Correlation Operator

 ## TODO